 Troubleshooting the Wi-Fi Connection in Astropad Studio

-If your primary Mac and your iPad are connected to the same Wi-Fi network, and the Astropad Studio apps are running on both devices, the connection should occur automatically.
+If your primary computer and your iPad are connected to the same Wi-Fi network, and the Astropad Studio apps are running on both devices, the connection should occur automatically.
 If it does not occur, here are a few things to check:

 - Wi-Fi is enabled on both devices